ryouze/ryouze.github.io/content/posts/vroom.md

 ## What I Learned

-I used RAII throughout the project to avoid manual memory management, as per modern C++ best practices.
-The embedded asset system eliminates file I/O issues, which simplifies distrubtion.
+I used RAII throughout the project to avoid manual memory management, following modern C++ best practices.
+The embedded asset system allows for a single binary distribution across platforms, simplifying deployment.

-I learned how to use SFML to build a complete game engine, with graphics, sounds, and input handling (including gamepad support).
+All in all, I learned how to use C++ and SFML to build a complete game engine, with graphics, sound, and input handling (including gamepad support).
 I also learned how to build a user interface using Dear ImGui.

 ## Final Thoughts